Christian-History.org does not receive any personally identifiable information from the search bar below.

 Pope Vigilius (537–555) was appointed a deacon in Rome in A.D.
-431. In the same year, the church in Rome gave the bishop of Rome (who may have had papal authority at that time, though the circumstance described on this page makes it appear that he did not) authority to appoint his own successor.
+531. In the same year, the church in Rome gave the bishop of Rome authority to appoint his own successor.
+(The bishop of Rome may have had papal authority at that time, though the circumstance described on this page makes it appear that he did not.)

 Vigilius was chosen by Boniface II to be his successor, but the general outcry against the new process caused him to withdraw his choice and to burn the decree giving him such authority.
 Boniface was in fact succeeded by Pope John II, who reigned for only two years, and he was followed by Agapetus I.